bmlt-enabled/bmlt-meeting-map/readme.txt

 == Changelog ==
 = 2.0.0 =
-* User can choose between OSM and Google Maps as source of mapping data.
+* Choose between OSM and Google Maps framework mapping data.
+It is also possible to host your on map tiles.
+This is important for (EU) countries with strict rules regarding data privacy.
+OSM framework (Leaflet) offers much better performance.
-*
+* UI stability improvements

 = 1.0.6 =
 * Added Italian Translation